ulfbou/Dx.Domain/CONTRIBUTING.md

 These types are public *data carriers*, but their creation logic is locked.
 * **Constraint:** Factories must be `internal`.
 Instantiation must flow through the `Dx` Gateway.

+### 3. Core vs. Values
+To maintain the "spine" of the domain, the boundary between Core and Values is defined as follows:
+* **Core**: only executable invariants, error primitives, and minimal kernel primitives.
+  * *Amendment:* Identity and time/causation value types that participate directly in invariants, errors, or results (e.g., `TraceId`, `Causation`) are considered part of the core kernel.
+* **Values**: strongly typed value objects and identity types that represent domain-specific concepts (e.g., `Email`, `Money`, `OrderId`).

 ## Mechanics vs. Semantics

 The kernel forbids semantic expansion, not mechanical support.
 Static analysis and reviewers enforce this distinction rigorously.